realChrisEvans/realChrisEvans/README.md

 #### I am a Junior Web Developer from Boston MA
 I work mostly on frontend applications such as websites.
 I have a strong love for reading, learning,and gaming.

-Skills: HTML / CSS / REACT / EXPRESS / NODE / MONGO
+Skills: HTML / CSS / REACT / VUE / EXPRESS / NEXT / NODE / MONGO / FIGMA

 - 🔭 I’m currently working on my own start-up.
 - 🌱 I’m currently learning how to build a start-up.